-- Choose Apple ((()) from the menu bar and then choose About This Mac.
+- Choose Apple ( ) > About This Mac.
 Click the version number beneath the words "Mac OS X" to cycle through the Mac OS X version number, the build version, and the serial number. - Click the Finder icon and open /Applications/Utilities/System Profiler.
 Click Hardware in the Contents pane. - Look on the bottom of the iMac stand.